- Better Choice

 - Eat Less

-- Red emperor is a tropical species caught in QLD and NT.
+- Red emperor is a tropical species caught in WA, QLD and the NT.

-- Independent observer coverage of trawl fisheries in the NT indicates interactions with sawfish, dolphins and hammerhead sharks.
-It is unlikely that the catch level is contributing to further declines in the populations of these species.
+- Independent observer coverage of trawl fisheries in NT indicates some bycatch of endangered or protected sawfish, dolphins and hammerhead sharks, although it is unlikely that catch levels are contributing to further declines in these species.

 Red emperor is a tropical species found across northern Australia but fished and managed by different jurisdictions.
 The largest fishery for the species operates in WA, with smaller quantities caught in QLD and the NT.

 The habitat trawled in the NT is poorly understood; currently the trawled area represents less than 5% of the total area available.
-Improved habitat mapping is urgently needed and is being considered as part of current management actions.
+Improved habitat mapping is a priority and is being undertaken as part of current management actions.